Mopcho/app-docs-be-express/README.md

 AWS_MEDIABUCKET_REGION =
 ```

 - PORT : This is the port the API will run on.
-The docker container will bind port 3030 to port 3030 so leave it like that or change it in both places (both in the .env, the Dockerfile and the docker-compose file)
+The docker container will bind port 8080 to port 8080 so leave it like that or change it in both places (both in the .env, the Dockerfile and the docker-compose file)

 - ISHTTPS : This specifies if the server should be run in HTTPS or HTTP mode.
+This should be set to true if you want to run the api outside of a docker container.
+(In that case you will have to manually create a certificate and a key)

-- DATABASE_URL : For a database URL leave it as it is.
-This is basically the connection string for connecting to the database.
-If you want to change anything be sure to also change it in the docker-compose file too
+- DATABASE_URL : For a database URL leave uncomment the one you want to use.

 - The rest of the fields are all related to AWS.
 You need to setup an AWS account first and configure it.
 FOllow [this](#Setting-up-AWS) link here to learn how.